Demo Request

 What is SSPM+?

-Here’s what SSPM+ brings to the table that was missing in SSPM:
+Here’s what SSPM+, part of the Dynamic SaaS Security Platform by Reco, brings to the table that was missing in SSPM:

 • Discovers shadow apps: know about new apps the moment they are deployed.
 Understand who is using them, when, and how they’re authenticating.